-If lots of plants are needed, then plant seeds in a plastic flat with drainage holes filled with moist seed starting mix.
-Use a yard stick or piece of lath to indent lines in the soil surface about an inch apart for small seeds.
+If lots of plants are needed, then plant seeds in a plastic flat with drainage holes that is filled with moist seed starting mix.
+Use a yard stick or piece of lath to indent lines in the soil surface at least an inch apart for small seeds.
 Spread the seed in the indented lines and cover with a thin layer of seed starting mix.
 Keeping an inch between rows of seed will help stop damping off disease from spreading throughout the flat.

-Once the seeds are planted, use a spray bottle to thoroughly wet the soil since a watering can will wash the dry seed starting mix away.
+Once the seeds are planted, use a spray bottle to thoroughly wet the soil since a watering can will wash away the dry seed starting mix.
 Then, cover the soil with newspaper or clear plastic to hold in moisture until the seeds start to sprout.
 Remove the covering as soon as the seeds begin to sprout to prevent disease.

-Seeds will sprout best if kept at room temperature but new seedlings need bright light to make them grow short and sturdy.
+Seeds will sprout best if kept at room temperature but new seedlings need bright light and cooler temperatures to make them grow short and sturdy.
 If the light is too dim, they will stretch, become spindly, and easily blow over.
 Seedlings should be kept in a sunny, but not hot, window or placed directly under the brightest fluorescent tubes.
-LED Grow Lights are even better.
-The picture above shows seed flats growing in my sunny south window under fluorescent lights.
-I tipped the fixture up during the day to let more sunlight reach the seedlings.
-At night, I removed the prop so the lights were directly above the seedlings.
-Now I have a mini-greenhouse that I have on the patio so the light is brighter and the temperatures are cooler.
+LED Grow Lights are brighter.
+Even better, I have the mini-greenhouse in the picture that I have on the patio so the light is brighter and the temperatures are cooler.
 There is a door that zips shut for nights near freezing.